est-perso-platform/platform-service-executor/README.md

 ### 1. Development Environment Setup

+#### Clone Repository

 Clone this repository, and create a seperate branch other than `main` and `develop` (e.g. `executor-main`) to make it easy to merge future updates of the Platform Service Executor.

+When an update occurs upstream, sync your fork and rebase your `executor-main`.

+#### Environment Variable

+For ease of development, you can give arguments using a local environment variable file.

-Create a `.env.local` file at the root of the project and reference `.env.base` file to setup your own environment.
+Create an `.env.local` file at the root of the project and reference `.env.base` file to setup your own environment.

 ```
 .env.local